ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

    syntax, use the `shell` module instead.
 Read more about the differences on the :ref:`working_with_modules` page.

 So far all our examples have used the default 'command' module.
 To use a different module, pass ``-m`` for module name.
-For example, to use the :ref:`shell module <shell_module>`:
+For example, to use the :ref:`ansible.builtin.shell module <shell_module>`:

 .. code-block:: bash

-    $ ansible raleigh -m shell -a 'echo $TERM'
+    $ ansible raleigh -m ansible.builtin.shell -a 'echo $TERM'

 When running any command with the Ansible *ad hoc* CLI (as opposed to :ref:`Playbooks <working_with_playbooks>`), pay particular attention to shell quoting rules, so